 - Running Gag: The American (Jess Hahn) who keeps coming back at Amaranthe, offering more money for the patents each time.

 - There Can Be Only One: ...who will get the patents.
 Which doesn't mean the spies can't make temporary ceasefires and even short-term team ups.

 - Trophy Wife: Amaranthe was this to Benarshah.

 - Tuxedo and Martini: The film being a parody, it gives more than the occasional nod to a famous British agent, this being the year Goldfinger made him a global cultural phenomenon.

 - Ugly Guy, Hot Wife: Benarshah was fat and bald, and Amaranthe is a sexpot.

 - Underestimating Badassery: Pretty much everyone underestimates the badassery of Francis Lagneau, the French spy.

-- Unusually Uninteresting Sight: Amaranthe is amazingly unfazed by all the shit that's progressively going on in her husband's castle if she's not completely oblivious to it, from a bunch of spies pretending to be former friends of her husband to a fat American chasing her to try to buy the patents.
+- Unusually Uninteresting Sight: Amaranthe is amazingly unfazed by all the shit that's progressively going on in her late husband's castle if she's not completely oblivious to it, from a bunch of spies pretending to be former friends of her husband to a fat American chasing her to try to buy the patents.
 And that's not even counting the dozens of Chinese and Japanese agents killing her house servants and being mowed down by the aforementioned spies.